-The kind of SEND provided for
+2. The kind of SEND provided for

-We support children with a wide of range of SEND needs and we regularly review and evaluate the breadth and impact of the support that we offer.
-We recognise that there are four broad areas of need:-
+We support children with a wide range of SEND needs and we regularly review and evaluate the breadth and impact of the support we offer.
+We recognise that there are four broad areas of need: -

-- Communication and interaction (language and autism spectrum disorder) - Cognition and learning (general learning and specific learning difficulties) - Physical and sensory - Social, Emotional and Mental Health.
+- Communication and interaction (language and autism spectrum disorder) - Cognition and learning (general learning and specific learning difficulties) - Physical and sensory - Social, Emotional and Mental Health

-How does the school identify children with special educational needs?
+3. How does the school identify children with special educational needs?

-It is our aim to identify as early as possible, any child who is in need of additional support and ensure the correct provision is in place through a graduated response.
+It is our aim to identify as early as possible, any child who requires additional support and to ensure that the correct provision is in place through a graduated response.
 All children have access to well-differentiated quality first teaching including, where appropriate, the use of Wave 1 or Wave 2 Intervention.
 This may be short-term support until the child's progress is back on track or may be the identification of SEND.
 The needs of the child are identified through a range of approaches:

-- Information shared by parents, professionals or previous schools on entry to school - Information gathered during the primary liaison meetings - Information directly from the parents/carers - Information from external agencies - Staff observations, analysis of assessment and data progress monitoring - Monitoring of children's social and emotional development by all staff.
+- Information shared by parents, professionals or previous schools on entry to school - Information gathered during the primary liaison meetings - Information directly from the parents/carers - Concerns raised to SENDCo by teachers/support staff - Information from external agencies - Staff observations, analysis of assessment and data progress monitoring - Monitoring of children's social and emotional development by all staff

-How do we involve parents in planning for those needs?
+4. How do we involve parents in planning for those needs?

-- Parents are fully informed of any concerns school may have, including the implementation of any SEND provision, and will play an active role in developing the correct support and provision - Parents are contacted by school as soon as any concerns arise - Regular parents' meetings - Structured conversations three times a year for children identified SEND - Annual reviews for children with an EHCP (interim where necessary) - Multi agency meetings as appropriate - Parents/carers are always listened to and their concerns, comments, suggestions are taken into account.
+- Parents are fully informed of any concerns school may have, including the implementation of any SEND provision, and will play an active role in developing the correct support and provision - Parents are contacted by school as soon as any concerns arise - Regular parents' meetings - Support plan reviews three times a year for children identified SEND - Annual reviews for children with an EHCP (interim where necessary) - Multi agency meetings as appropriate - Parents/carers are always listened to and their concerns, comments, suggestions are taken into account - Parents/carers are encouraged to attend informal coffee mornings with SENDCo and external professionals